Skip to content

 Day 6: Mostar to Trebinje

 Time to leave the Neretva and cross into the country’s other half.
-It’s about 110 km and two hours from Mostar to Trebinje, and the drive itself is part of the reward: take the road via Stolac, where you can pause at the Radimlja necropolis - a field of medieval stećci, the carved Bosnian tombstones - before the empty, dramatic karst road climbs on toward the border of Republika Srpska, the Serb-majority entity of Bosnia and Herzegovina.
-There’s no passport check crossing between the entities - same country, same currency - but you’ll notice the signage switch to Cyrillic.
-The road is good; just note there are often police speed patrols around Stolac and Ljubinje, so keep to the limits.
+It’s about 115 km and just over two hours from Mostar to Trebinje, and the drive is part of the reward: take the road via Stolac and pause at the Radimlja necropolis, a field of medieval stećci, before the empty karst road climbs toward Republika Srpska.
+There’s no passport check between the entities - same country, same currency - but the signage switches to Cyrillic.
+Note the speed patrols around Stolac and Ljubinje.

-Trebinje is the quiet surprise of this trip: a walled 18th-century Ottoman old town wrapped around a plane-tree square, sitting in the middle of Herzegovina’s wine country.
-Its landmark is the Arslanagić Bridge, a graceful Ottoman span of 1574 that was taken apart stone by numbered stone when the river was dammed in the 1960s, then rebuilt upstream.
-Up on the hill, the Hercegovačka Gračanica church looks centuries old but was finished in 2000, and the reason to climb up is the view over the whole valley.
-A few kilometres out, the Tvrdoš Monastery - built on a fourth-century Roman foundation - makes its own wine; a tasting of the native Vranac red or Žilavka white is the right way to end a day of driving.
-Spend the night here: after the day-trippers from Dubrovnik leave, the plane-tree square is one of the most relaxed evening spots in the country.
+Trebinje is where the week slows down: a walled 18th-century Ottoman old town around a plane-tree square, in Herzegovina’s wine country.
+Its landmark is the Arslanagić Bridge, an Ottoman span of 1574 taken apart stone by numbered stone when the river was dammed in the 1960s, then rebuilt upstream.
+Up on the hill, the Hercegovačka Gračanica church looks centuries old but was finished in 2000; climb for the view.
+A few kilometres out, Tvrdoš Monastery makes its own wine; a tasting of Vranac red or Žilavka white is the right close to a driving day.
+Spend the night: once Dubrovnik day-trippers leave, the square is one of the most relaxed evening spots in the country.
+Our Trebinje guide covers wineries and walks.

 View over Trebinje and the Trebišnjica river valley in southern Herzegovina, with hills and vineyards beyond